 Four hours later we received email confirmation that the documentation had been validated and approved for one of us but rejected for the other five.
 We just could not understand why this would be the case and there was no way of finding out!

 Not being available to support your passengers during their time of need is a guaranteed way to put them off travelling with you again.
-One of our customers recently told us that inbound calls into their contact centre were 4000% over forecast, so we appreciate how stretched resources are at the moment!
-Instead, make sure you proactively give your passengers all the information they need in your pre-departure communications so that your support staff are there to help with the complex scenarios rather than being weighed down answering questions that could have been avoided.
+Proactively giving your passengers all the information they need in your pre-departure communications frees up your support staff to help with complex scenarios rather than being weighed down answering questions that could have been avoided.

 We resubmitted the documentation another four times